aleperaltabazas/argos/README.md

 complete -F _${progName}_completion ${progName}
 ```

+Whenever `<TAB><TAB>` is hit for a command that has an autocompletion script, it will run it and generate the output as a list.
+For more information about programmable autocompletion, you can refer to the [GNU article](https://www.gnu.org/software/bash/manual/html_node/Programmable-Completion.html) or the [wikipedia article](https://en.wikipedia.org/wiki/Command-line_completion).

-At the same time, the argos file is parsed and a simplified version of it is saved as `~/.config/argos/progName.data`.
-This file is then read whenever `argos complete progName` is called.
-Argos then traverses the tree with the passed options, and upon reaching its deepest levels returns all possible autocompletions.
+Thus, when hitting `<TAB><TAB>` on a command that argos has previously compiled, will then call `argos complete your-prog-name`, along with any already passed options.
+Argos then traverses the tree with the passed options, and returns the correspondent output in the leaf.